omodara12/Oibsip_Task-4/image/document/dataset/README.md

 ##### •	bedrooms
 ##### I applied an interquartile range (IQR)-based filter to remove extreme values.
 ## •	Before: Features like area and price had long tails, skewing the distribution and negatively impacting model performance.
-## •	After: Distributions became more centered, improving the model's ability to generalize.
+## •	After: Distributions became more centered, cabable of improving model's ability to generalize.